GNOME/retro-gtk/README.md

 # Retro

-Retor is a GObject based libretro wrapper for frontends.
+Retor is a GObject based Libretro wrapper for frontends.

 ## Compiling